Snowflake-Labs/sfquickstarts/site/sfguides/src/sample/sample.md

 ## Overview
 Duration: 1

-Please use [this markdown file](https://raw.githubusercontent.com/Snowflake-Labs/sfguides/master/site/sfguides/sample.md) as a template for writing your own Snowflake Guides.
-This example guide has elements that you will use when writing your own guides, including: code snippet highlighting, downloading files, inserting photos, and more.
+Please use [this markdown file](https://raw.githubusercontent.com/Snowflake-Labs/sfguides/master/site/sfguides/sample.md) as a template for writing your own Snowflake Quickstarts.
+This example guide has elements that you will use when writing your own quickstarts, including: code snippet highlighting, downloading files, inserting photos, and more.

 It is important to include on the first page of your guide the following sections: Prerequisites, What you'll learn, What you'll need, and What you'll build.
 Remember, part of the purpose of a Snowflake Guide is that the reader will have **built** something by the end of the tutorial; this means that actual code needs to be included (not just pseudo-code or concepts).